Nicholas Cage Stars In Mesmerizing And Haunting New Trailer For ‘Mandy’

 Throughout the very long acting career of Nicholas Cage, he has played some extremely memorable roles, those that should be forgotten, and the very weird.
-Still, no-one really bats an eye at much of any of that because they just pass it off as it being Nicholas Cage.
+Still, no one really bats an eye at much of any of that because they just pass it off as it being Nicholas Cage.
 In a new trailer for an action-thriller by the name of Mandy, though, Cage comes off as crazy, psychotic, obsessed, distraught, and incredibly brilliant all at the same time.

-The thing is, no-one is going to just see this movie and think that it’s simply “crazy old Nicholas Cage.”
+The thing is, no one is going to just see this movie and think that it’s simply “crazy old Nicholas Cage.”
 They’re going to watch Mandy and be drawn in by a performance that looks absolutely stunning even in a two-and-a-half-minute trailer.

 Mandy premiered as this year’s Sundance Festival to rave reviews, but it also brought some criticism.
 Entertainment Weekly‘s Chris Nashawaty said that he loved it, but that there were some people who ended up walking out of the theater as it progressed.